AndyFul/ConfigureDefender/README.md

 Short program description

 ConfigureDefender utility is a GUI application to view and configure important Defender settings on Windows 10.
 It mostly uses PowerShell cmdlets (with a few exceptions).
-Furthermore, the user can apply one of three predefined settings: default, high, and child protection.
-Some settings require restarting the computer.
+Furthermore, the user can apply one of three predefined Protection Levels: Default, High, and Max.
+After changing the settings the computer has to be rebooted.

-The child protection is mostly set to block anything suspicious via Attack Surface Reduction, Controlled Folder Access, SmartScreen (set to block) and 0-tolerance cloud level - also Defender Security Center is hidden.
+The Max Protection Level blocks anything suspicious via Attack Surface Reduction, Controlled Folder Access, SmartScreen (set to block) and cloud level (set to block) - also Defender Security Center is hidden.

 ConfigureDefender utility is a part of Hard_Configurator project, but it can be used as a standalone application.